 People focus on the times when they’re going slowest — those tight, small corners.
 But the place where you gain the most is on the long sweeps and straights.
 Don’t go fast around a slow corner only to not go as fast on the long sweep — it’s a net loss.

 You gain more time in the fast turns than you do in slow ones.
 You will find, as every rider has, that a little faster in the fast turns makes much more difference than a little faster in the slow ones.
 You cover more distance in the fast turns, which brings up your overall average faster.
-Remember, it takes only about one mph higher

 The best riding advice comes from your best friend: You